RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/state_mutators.md

 # State Mutators

 Before anything happens in the environment, there must be an initial state.
 RLGym v2 provides a way for users to construct and modify this state via `StateMutator` objects.
-If more than one `StateMutator` is provided, they can be combined using `MutatorSequence`, which will apply them in sequence, each modifying the current contents of the state.
+Multiple `StateMutator` objects can be combined using `MutatorSequence`, which applies them sequentially to modify the current state.

-Every time `TransitionEngine.create_base_state()` is called, the list of provided `StateMutator` objects will be called again to construct a new state.
-The state returned by the final `StateMutator` in the sequence will become the current state of the `TransitionEngine`.
+The sequence of `StateMutator` objects is invoked each time `TransitionEngine.create_base_state()` is called.
+The state returned by the final `StateMutator` in the sequence becomes the current state of the `TransitionEngine`.

 ## Creating a Custom State Mutator

-To create a custom state mutator, we need to inherit from the `StateMutator` class and implement its `apply` method.
-Here's an example where we'll create a mutator that spawns cars in specific positions and sets the ball state:
+To implement a custom state mutator, inherit from the `StateMutator` class and implement its `apply` method.
+The following example demonstrates a mutator that sets specific positions for cars and the ball:

 ```python
 from typing import Dict, Any